turingschool/curriculum/source/projects/blogger.markdown

 end
 ```

-#### Testing the Flash messages
+#### Testing the flash messages

 Try editing and saving an article through your browser.
 Does anything show up?

-We need to add the flash to our view templates.
+We need to add the flash messages to our view templates.
 The `update` method redirects to the `show`, so we _could_ just add the display to our show template.

 However, we will use the flash object in many actions of the application.
 Most of the time, it's preferred to add it to our layout.